How do I become an EMDR Master Psychotherapist?

 - Proof of 1000 (one thousand) additional clinical sessions

-- Complete 10 hours of participation in an EGNetwork Global Peer Consultation Group with Senior and/or EMDR Master Psychotherapist 10 hours of participation in an EGNetwork global peer consultation group with Senior and/or EMDR Master Psychotherapist(s)
+- Complete 10 hours of participation in an EGNetwork Global Peer Consultation Group with Senior and/or EMDR Master Psychotherapist(s)

-- Transcription/recording of one EMDR session with a specialty focus that you have developed, with explanations of the case history and management
+- Transcription/recording of one EMDR session with a specialty focus or technique that you have developed, with explanations of the case history and management

 - Develop and present an advanced EMDR/AIP or AIP paraprofessional workshop with your specialty focus, preferably with at least one other peer professional

-- Contribution of 20 hours of volunteerism and/or benevolent (unpaid) program/workshop development to help either expand EMDR and AIP informed interventions accessible in your own country or abroad – this can include assisting with training, helping NGO’s, leading an EGNetwork Global Peer Consultation Group; serving on an EGNetwork Global Committee, etc.
+- Contribution of 25 hours of volunteerism and/or benevolent (unpaid) program/workshop development to help either expand EMDR and AIP informed interventions accessible in your own country or abroad.
+This may include assisting with training, helping NGO’s, leading an EGNetwork Global Peer Consultation Group; serving on an EGNetwork Global Committee, etc.

 - Pay the Master Psychotherapist fee